 Data and creative may not always see eye to eye, and that’s ok.
-But one of the great benefits of the digital world is the incredible amounts of data available to marketers.
+However, one of the great benefits of the digital world is the incredible amounts of data available to marketers.
 The analytics team will be able to make sense of all the data, but the creatives are needed too.
 Who else is going to interpret those data-driven conclusions to build a compelling narrative, one that will resonate with consumers?
-Collaboration between disparate departments has always been important, but is utterly crucial in digital-first marketing.
+Collaboration between different departments has always been important but is utterly crucial in digital-first marketing.

 Welcome… To The The Future

 If the chaos of the past couple of decades has taught us anything, it’s that when most businesses finally, truly adopt digital-first mindsets and processes, the rules will need to be rewritten once again.
 We’ve undergone a sea change in the past 30 years with the digital revolution, but another revolution is on its way soon.

 Artificial Intelligence is already changing marketing, and it will become a must for every marketer to understand as its underlying technology gets stronger and stronger.
 Think even better personalization, like predictive recommendations.
 Blockchain promises to be more than the bedrock for cryptocurrency, potentially radically altering supply chains and inventories, opening a world of possibilities for retail operations.
 Virtual reality has been slow to reach full adoption, but it remains worth keeping an eye on as a potentially game-changing medium that every brand will want to leverage.

 Quantum computing means machine learning on steroids; 5G means legitimately automated smart cities.
 Also, there’s probably some technology or device out there in the not-so-distant future that we can barely even conceive of today.
 Have fun preparing for that.
 However, as long as we remember that digital-first marketing isn’t about technology, it’s about consumers, then no technology will prevent us from reaching them effectively.